rajivshah3/documentation/iot/0.1/esp32/iota-projects/generate-address.md

 # Run an address monitor on an ESP32

-**In this guide, you set up a cashier application that allows you to display the QR code for an address on an LCD screen.
+**In this tutorial, you set up a cashier application that allows you to display the QR code for an address on an LCD screen.
 This application can also monitor the balance of the address and generate a new one if IOTA tokens are ever withdrawn from it.**

 ## Hardware